Back to the Future: New SF Mission Station captain’s crime strategies

 The captain is looking for cops who know.
 That’s why, when it came to getting officers to, literally, follow in his footsteps as a beat officer, he opened up the assignment to volunteers.
 On Dec.
 2, he finalized what he calls “my pilot program,” assigning eight officers onto two beats, covering Upper Castro and Noe Valley for around 18 hours a day by foot and/or bicycle.
 He’ll fill in the rest of the Mission — the district is a lot bigger than its name implies — as personnel make themselves available.

 Foot beats are not cutting-edge policing.
-It’s about as far from cutting-edge as you can get; it harks to the earliest days of police and feet.
+It’s about as far from cutting-edge as you can get; it harks back to the earliest days of police and feet.
 But that’s not necessarily a bad thing.
-A beat cop can know every merchant, criminal, gang member, or drunk in a neighborhood.
-He or she can know when a garage door is open when it shouldn’t be.
-He or she can know it’s odd that a guy is standing on one side of the street rather than another.
-He or she can know who’s on probation or whose brother is on probation; in 2017 he or she can even have a gallery of photographs of the usual suspects at the ready on his or her smartphone.
+A beat cop can know every merchant, criminal, gang member or drunk in a neighborhood.
+They can know when a garage door is open when it shouldn’t be.
+They can know it’s odd that a guy is standing on one side of the street rather than another.
+They can know who’s on probation or whose brother is on probation; in 2017, they can even have a gallery of photographs of the usual suspects at the ready on their smartphone.
 Walking beats is often a punishment for cops in other cities, but it needn’t be in San Francisco; this place is small and water won’t freeze here.

 He is also, as you’d expect from his pedigree and the words his Tenderloin station colleagues had engraved on his billyclub — “The Godfather” — very “old school.”
-Again and again, Caltagirone’s approach to how to solve the problems of today were to employ the tactics of yesteryear, when neighbors knew one another and looked out for one another and young local boys grew up to be beat cops like Gaetano Caltagirone and came back to help everyone.
+Again and again, Caltagirone’s approach to solving problems of today were to employ the tactics of yesteryear, when neighbors knew one another and looked out for one another and young local boys grew up to be beat cops like Gaetano Caltagirone and came back to help everyone.

 This is, again, not necessarily a bad thing.
-Walking foot beats in a geographically intimate city with distinct neighborhoods might be a spectacularly intuitive move — and yet, Caltagirone’s immediate predecessors and the SFPD writ large somehow forgot to do it; as recently as six years ago, there were notably more defined Mission foot beats and cops on foot or bike than there are now after Caltagirone initiated his “pilot.”
+Walking foot beats in a geographically intimate city with distinct neighborhoods might be a spectacularly intuitive move — and yet, Caltagirone’s immediate predecessors and the SFPD writ large somehow forgot to do it.
+Six years ago, there were notably more defined Mission foot beats and cops on foot or bike than there are now after Caltagirone initiated his “pilot.”
+In practice, however, foot beats turn out to be like exercise: It’s something you know you need to do and know is a good idea — but you let it slide.

 Whether looking to the past for solutions is viable in the present will be determined in the future.